smscommunity/sms-guide/_general/info/retime/text.md

 This run comes out to **1:21.80** using this technique with frame-counting.

-Based off the TAS, [here](https://docs.google.com/spreadsheets/d/1UIAKOIdVCkfsMr4n3GOfkdQw3pircb-g6rghotKlHnM/edit?usp=sharing) are reference times for optimal text with no fast text (A→B)
+Based off the TAS, [here](https://docs.google.com/spreadsheets/d/1UIAKOIdVCkfsMr4n3GOfkdQw3pircb-g6rghotKlHnM/edit?usp=sharing) are reference times for optimal text with no fast text (for β-adjustment)